 In 2014, Fort Worth’s water utility—like many of its counterparts nationwide—admittedly didn’t have complete records about how much lead pipe was still in use in the city.
 Now, they are working to replace all lead service lines by the end of this year.
 Using field applications and ArcGIS Dashboards, utility staff are confident that they will reach their goal.
 “The dashboard shows you the progress and displays the areas where data was collected,” Homer Garza, Fort Worth’s water utility IT manager said.
 “It also displays progress based on the previous 60 days’ collection, and based on that rate, it projects an ending date.
 That right there has given supervisors a method to see what they’re up against in their progress.”

-In an effort to help utilities meet the new Lead and Copper Rule requirements, Esri has developed a Lead Service Management solution that includes preconfigured maps, apps, and dashboards.
-This solution helps water utilities to manage information about lead service lines and share this information with the public.
-It includes preconfigured maps and applications that support the following:
+In an effort to help utilities meet the new Lead and Copper Rule requirements, Esri has developed the Lead Service Line Inventory solution that includes preconfigured maps, apps, and dashboards.
+This solution delivers a set of capabilities that help utilities to:

-For help in getting started using Esri solutions to meet the updated Lead and Copper Rule requirements, contact Esri’s Water Practice.
+Reach out to Esri’s Water Team for help getting started using Esri solutions to meet the updated Lead and Copper Rule requirements.